Jimzical/Xbox-Controller-Mouse/README.md

  - Fixed README.md

 ## Future Features
+ - A way to run Programs or open files with the Press or a button
  - Add a WASD control to the joystick
  - Add a GUI Controller Detector to check if the controller is Connected properly
  - Add a GUI mapping system